Supply chain disruptions have left more products out of stock than ever. But brands found a way to cope with stockouts: selling on backorder.

 Next, you need to demystify the waiting period between when someone places an order and the stock becomes available.
 To do this, detail an estimated range of shipping dates or a specific date at checkout, whichever resonates best with your customers.
 Then, repeat that estimated shipping timeframe in all communication afterward, and update customers if anything changes.
 In other words, remain transparent, always.

 Plus, you can ensure seamless communication by integrating your systems to create a clear, consistent, omnichannel experience for your customers.
-By providing your customer-facing support team with the same shipping information as the customer, you avoid confusion and further establish trust.
+By providing your customer-facing support team with the same shipping information as the customer, you avoid confusion, further establish trust, and maximize customer satisfaction.

 That's because, as I mentioned earlier, a communicated-with customer is a happy one.
-So, if you go quiet on them or keep them in the dark, you'll likely see a spike in backorder cancellations and unhappy reviews.
+So, if you go quiet on them or keep them in the dark, you'll likely see a spike in backorder cancellations, lost sales, reduced cash flow, and unhappy reviews.

 You can do all this without breaking trust or hurting profits